Alukewarmglassofwater/Quizify_flask/README.md

-# Stuff from non-flask implement
-- Ignore it

-# Quizify/template/app
+# app folder
 - Main stuff

-# venv
-- Flask environment
-- Something
-- Hello
-- Again
-- Again
+- templates: html file
+- static: css and images files

+# requirements.txt
+- install flask and extra module using this

+# Miscellaneous
+- .flaskenv : no need to have extra step of 'FLASK_APP=quizify.py' just 'flask run'